tobega/tailspin-v0/TailspinReference.md

 A composer can have [state](#templates-state) that can be set initially as the first statement before the main pattern.
 It can be updated in skip compositions, optionally with a value stream from a matcher.
 It can be accessed in the usual way.

-A composer must match the whole string.
+A composer must match the whole string, otherwise it will return a structure with a `composerFailed` element containing the input string.
 It will backtrack and try other options, but performance-wise it is better if matchers are made so that backtracking never needs happen (by a prefix-free grammar).

 ### Operator